HannahLilyW/pixel-art-generator/README.md

 This method avoids the grid-alignment and inconsistent-pixel-size problems common in directly AI-generated "pixel art."

-This project can also be used as a image-to-pixel-art converter if you bring your own image and skip the AI image generation part.
+This project can also be used as a image-to-pixel-art converter or a image-to-vector converter if you bring your own image and skip the AI image generation part.

 ## Gallery